 Startup Tasks: There is also a new Startup Tasks option added in the settings menu which lets you control the apps that run with the Startup.
 You do not need to open the task manager to control the apps anymore.

 Cloud Clipboard: This is one of the most interesting features updated in the latest version of Windows 10.
 You can now copy and paste things between all your connected devices.
-As it is cloud clipboard, you can use it on your phone on the Windows PC.
+As it is a cloud clipboard, you can use it on your phone on the Windows PC.

 Improved folder access restrictions for apps: In the Settings application under the Privacy tab are four new options: Documents, Pictures, Camera, and File System.
 Under each of those categories is the option to toggle access to those Windows components for any application on the computer.